Axel Springer SE: 1950s

-In 1956, the company headquarters in Hamburg was built.
+Construction on the company headquarters in Hamburg began in 1950 and was completed in 1956.

-Then in 1959, the company acquired the a holding in Ullstein AG, which owned Berlin newspapers Berliner Morgenpost and B.Z. and the Ullstein book-publishing business.
+In 1956, Axel Springer secured a blocking minority in Ullstein Verlag, and three years later he took over the company completely.

+ullstein bild is a brand for the photo collection (since 1877), now under Axel Springer Syndication GmbH.

+This was followed in 1959 by the purchase of the newspaper Berliner Morgenpost.
+When Springer took over the Ullstein publishing house in December 1959, the B.Z. also became its property.

+Two days before the end of the Soviet ultimatum in Berlin, Axel Springer laid the foundation stone for the new publishing headquarters on 25 May 1959.

 1960s

 The official opening of the Berlin headquarters took place in 1966.
-Hamburg remained an important site.

 After the attack on the student leader Rudi Dutschke on 11 April 1968, the APO (Extra-Parliamentary Opposition) began acts of violence against the company.
 The APO had a history of animosity with the Springer Group's allegedly biased coverage of the student movement.
-For instance, in the wake of the shooting of Benno Ohnesorg by the police at a student demonstration against the Shah, one Springer paper reported that "what happened yesterday in Berlin had nothing to do with politics ….
+For instance, in the wake of the killing of Benno Ohnesorg by the police at a student demonstration against the Shah, one Springer paper reported that "what happened yesterday in Berlin had nothing to do with politics ….
 It was criminal in the most sickening way."
 In fact, Ohnesorg, who had never attended a demonstration before, had been shot in the back while trying to leave the demonstration.